 We are a Boston-based full-service interior design firm specializing in interior decorating projects and architectural renovations.
 Our design services include space planning, furniture and fabric selection, accessories and artwork selection, lighting selection, color consultations, and architectural materials selection.

 Our interior design services have a broad range.
-Sometimes our clients need just a consultation for new ideas or paint colors or they may have a few rooms needing to be refurnished; other times they have a full scale remodel.
+Sometimes our clients need just a consultation for new ideas or paint colors or they may have a few rooms needing to be refurnished; other times they have a full-scale remodel.
 We tailor our expertise to meet the requests of our clients.
 Over the years we have enjoyed keeping our project size varied and our visions flexible.

 Whether your current design project is a one-room refresh or a whole-house customization, we look forward to speaking with you about how we can your home feel even more like Home.

 An interior designer has to be able to read blueprints as well as understand all building and fire codes, they have to know how to make a space accessible for those who are disabled.
-Frequently designers will collaborate with electricians, architects and building contractors to guarantee that the designs are safe and meet all construction requirements.
+Frequently designers will collaborate with electricians, architects, and building contractors to guarantee that the designs are safe and meet all construction requirements.

-Once the design concept is completed, the designer will start to specify all the finishes, materials and furniture which are required for the project.
-Depending on how complex the project is, the design may also submit drawing to a construction inspector for approval ensuring that building codes are being met by the design.
-If structural work is required by the project, the designer will work with and engineer or an architect in that area.
+Once the design concept is completed, the designer will start to specify all the finishes, materials, and furniture which are required for the project.
+Depending on how complex the project is, the design may also submit a drawing to a construction inspector for approval ensuring that building codes are being met by the design.
+If structural work is required by the project, the designer will work with an engineer or an architect in that area.
 Many times design will require that contractors be hired to handle all the technical aspects.
 Designers may also be responsible for choosing contractors as well as writing work contracts.

 Finally, a timeline is developed for the project, the designer will coordinate schedules and guarantee that the work is completed on schedule.
 The installation of the design elements is overseen by the designer, and once the project is finished, the designer and the client will look over the building site to guarantee that the client is satisfied.